medic/cht-docs/content/en/apps/reference/api.md

 ### POST /api/v1/bulk-delete

 Bulk delete endpoint for deleting large numbers of documents.
 Docs will be batched into groups of 100 and will be sent sequentially to couch (new batch sent after the previous one has returned).
-The response will be chunked JSON (one batch at a time), so if you wish to get an indication of progress you will need to parse incomplete JSON (with a library such as this one https://github.com/indgov/partial-json-parser).
+The response will be chunked JSON (one batch at a time), so if you wish to get an indication of progress you will need to parse incomplete JSON (with a library such as [`partial-json-parser`](https://github.com/indgov/partial-json-parser).

 #### Permissions